Alphacrucis University College (AC) is Australia's leading Christian College.

 Documents must meet these requirements on the day they are received by the ISO.
-Please contact the ISO if you are unsure if your document is current.
+Please contact the ISO if you are unsure if your document is current: email@example.com.

-Applications can be deemed non-GTE for a number of reasons, including but not limited to:
+Applications may be deemed non-GTE for a number of reasons, including but not limited to:

-- You did not meet the eligibility criteria for entry into your chosen course
+- You did not meet the entry requirements for your chosen course

-- Some or all of your application appeared to not be your own words
+- Some or all of your application did not appear to be your own words

 - The application did not demonstrate a clear reason for studying the chosen course in Australia